Breast surgery negligence

 The question is not whether the outcome was tragic, but whether appropriate decisions, monitoring, and escalation occurred at the right times.

-Proper analysis protects future mothers, improves standards, and ensures your experience is understood and not dismissed.
+Proper analysis protects women, improves standards, and ensures your experience is understood and not dismissed.

-Your symptoms, your instincts, and your account of labour are vital evidence, especially when documentation is incomplete or unclear.
+Your symptoms, your instincts, and your account of the surgery are vital evidence, especially when documentation is incomplete or unclear.

 Contact Dr Rosemary Listing At Peter Evans & Associates